 Gabriel is the author of Why I Buy: Self, Taste, and Consumer Society in America (Intellect Press, 2013).

 A third book manuscript, A Suspicious Science: The Uses of Psychology, presents an epistemological meta-analysis of psychology through the lens of human nature.
+It will be published by Oxford University Press.

 Trained as an cognitive and perceptual scientist, he has published empirical studies on memory, self, emotion, prosopagnosia, consciousness, and the philosophy of cognitive science in the academic journals Cognition & Emotion, Social Cognition, and Journal of Consciousness studies.

-Dr. Gabriel is part of a web series of video discussions on the evolution of emotions on blogginghead.tv and meaning of life.tv, here are all our podcasts:
+Dr. Gabriel is part of a web series of video discussions on the evolution of emotions on blogginghead.tv and meaning of life.tv, here are our podcasts:

 He is a member of the following professional organizations: Society for Social and Affective Neuroscience, Cognitive Science Society, Southern Society of Philosophy and Psychology, Society for Philosophy and Psychology, Association for Scientific Study of Consciousness, International Neuropsychoanalysis Society, American Psychological Association, American Culture association, Popular Culture association, Black Metropolis Research Consortium, and Association for the study of African American Life and History.